Leash Training A Puppy or Dog: How to Walk a Dog That Pulls

 - At first, you might want to use a longer leash or a less desirable object to make this easier for him.

 - Now, practice having your dog follow your empty fist.
-Continue to praise and reward for every couple of steps that he follows your fist.
+Continue to praise and reward him for every couple of steps that he follows your fist.

 - Continue practicing heel and increase your standards with each session.
 Your closed fist will remain as a hand signal for "heel".
 Try this outside and in more distracting circumstances.